 The cauldron of blood kit is quite impressive and makes for a great centrepiece model.
 Unfortunately, Games Workshop has really priced this subfaction disproportionately high.
-Witch elves are $70 for 10 small infantry models.
+Witch elves are expensive for small infantry models.
 Sure it’s not genestealer cult price point at least, but it’s getting close!

 These units are the epitome of a glass hammer, and really susceptible to shooting casualties.

 This subfaction is again fairly small and would be very limited to build an entire army upon.
 Swordsmasters are your only unit choice (and are battleline only if you are solely Eldritch Council), and you have loremasters and archmages to choose from.
 The archmage can also be mounted on a dragon which is pretty high on the cool factor at least.
 Eldritch council is part of the big elf alliance and are traditional High Elf models.

 The Spire of Dawn boxset (formally Island of Blood) is a very cost effective method of obtaining high elf models in general (and skaven as well!), and include swordsmasters and the archmage on foot.
 It’s also the only way to get the high elf on griffon model.

 This subfaction is rather puzzling in that it is literally ONE unit – white lions.

 For some odd reason the white lion chariot is currently in the phoenix temple section of the GW site, which I can only assume is an error.